Early Life of Lalmohan Sen

 Lalmohan Sen played a rather significant role during the Chittagong Armoury Raid.
 He sabotaged the transport system in Chittagong region before the raid in April 1930.
 Consequently he was sentenced to life imprisonment for his participation in the incident and was deported to the Andaman.
 He was imprisoned for almost 16 years in the Andaman Cellular Jail and other jails.
 In the year 1946, Sen was released on parole from Dhaka jail.

 Later Life of Lalmohan Sen

-after he was released.
+During the imprisonment of Lalmohan Sen, he was drawn towards communism and later joined the Communist Party of India after he was released.
 He went back to the island of Sandwip in August, 1946.
 During the religious agitations between the Hindus and Muslims in October 1946, Sen died while resisting a Muslim mob from slaughtering the Hindus.